Buy your print book today:

 Easy-going right fielder Kyle Norton is mired in the worst hitting slump of his career—until a black-haired beauty in the stands offers him her sunglasses.
 Slump broken, superstitious Kyle is convinced Amanda is the key to the championship his team so desperately wants to win for its dying owner.

 Kyle needs Amanda to give him her glasses at every game.
 Amanda needs to bury herself in work and win the lawsuit—if she can find the money to buy into the firm.
-Soon, Amanda and Kyle are locked in battle, united by need and consumed by passion.
-In the end, only one can be always right.
+Soon, Amanda and Kyle are locked in battle, united by need, and consumed by passion.

 Always Right, the ninth volume in the Diamond Brides Series, is available as an ebook and in print.
-(Each volume of the Diamond Brides Series is a stand-alone hot contemporary romance and can be read on its own, without the other short novels in the series.)
+(Each volume of the Diamond Brides Series is a spicy contemporary romance with no cliffhanger that can be read on its own, without the other books in the series.)

 <<< Chapter 1 >>>